Handling Avstar Session Timeouts in Python

 continue

-elif resp.status_code >= 500:
+if resp.status_code >= 500:

-wait = min(30, 2**attempt + random.uniform(0, 0.5))
+wait = min(30, 2 ** attempt + random.uniform(0, 0.5))

 logger.error(f"Server error {resp.status_code}.
-Retrying in {wait:.2f}s", extra={"retry_count": attempt})
+Retry in {wait:.2f}s", extra={"retry_count": attempt})

 await asyncio.sleep(wait)